nf-core/isoseq/docs/usage.md

 sample2,sample2.subreads.bam,sample2.subreads.bam.pbi,None
 ```

-If the `map` entrypoint is used, the `reads` column must be filled with the long reads file and `sample` must be set.
+If the `map` entrypoint is used, the `reads` column must be filled with a gzipped fasta file with long reads and `sample` must be set.
 The `bam` and `pbi` columns have to be set to `None`.

 ```console